National Mineral Development Corporation: Operating mines

 NMDC Ltd. is diversified into other raw materials for the steel industry such as low silica limestone.
 Production of dead burnt magnesite and further value addition is under study through its subsidiary J K Mineral Development Corporation Limited.

 NMDC Ltd. has taken over a silica sand mining and beneficiation project from Uttar Pradesh State Mineral Development Corporation Ltd. The plant is designed to produce beneficiated high purity silica sand to a capacity of 300,000 tonnes per year as the raw material for production of float/sheet glass.

 A memorandum of understanding has been signed between NMDC, Indian Rare Earths Limited, (IREL) and Andhra Pradesh Mineral Development Corporation to establish a joint venture for the development of Bheemunipatnam Beach Sand.
 The project envisages mining of beach sands, setting up of mineral separation plant for ilmenite concentrate and a downstream value addition plant for conversion of ilmenite into synthetic rutile/TiO2 slag/TiO2 pigment with pig iron as by-product.

+Geographical Footprints

-Nagarnar Steel Plant
+NMDC Steel Limited

 NMDC set up a 3 MTPA capacity greenfield Nagarnar Steel Plant based on HiSmelt technology, 16 km from Jagdalpur in Chhattisgarh state, with an estimated outlay of Rs 20000 crore.

 A pure-play miner, NMDC had in 2009–10 conceived the Nagarnar steel plant with the intention of moving up the value chain and diversifying its portfolio.
 The idea was also to hedge itself against the vagaries of iron ore prices.

-The plant site is around 16 km from Jagdalpur and 6 km from the Orissa–Chattishgarh border.
+The plant site is around 16 km from Jagdalpur and 6 km from the Odisha–Chattishgarh border.
 The nearest railway station is Amaguda (around 2 km).
 The site is located on National Highway NH 30.

 The nearby airports are Jagdalpur, Raipur & Vishakhapatnam and the nearest seaport is Visakhapatnam located at a distance of approx 325 km.
 The nearest river is Indravati, located at a distance of 3 km.

+In 2023 NMDC Steel became a publicly traded company on the Bombay Stock Exchange and National Stock Exchange of India, after a demerger from NMDC in 2022.